 High quality, sustainable ingredients are vital for Knorr’s delicious, nutritious food – and its Landmark Farms and Sustainability Partnership Fund are just two of the ways it’s promoting change for the better.

 Knorr Landmark Farm status is given to farmers who meet our SAC standards and pioneer new technology or sustainable farming methods.
 Knorr works with Landmark Farmers to help inspire consumers, journalists and local communities about sustainable agriculture.

-Worldwide, there are around 40 Landmark Farms that share knowledge and help other farmers realise the positive impact that sustainable agriculture can have on the quality of their produce, the efficiency of their operations, and their local environment and wildlife.
+Worldwide, there are over 30 Landmark Farms that share knowledge and help other farmers realise the positive impact that sustainable agriculture can have on the quality of their produce, the efficiency of their operations, and their local environment and wildlife.

-In 2015, we developed our Enhancing Livelihoods Fund (ELF), in partnership with Oxfam and the Ford Foundation.
+We developed our Enhancing Livelihoods Fund (ELF) in 2015, in partnership with Oxfam and the Ford Foundation.
 Through the fund, we enable investment in innovative projects in our supply chain that improve the agricultural practices and livelihoods of smallholder farming communities, with a specific focus on empowering women.
-The fund provides a mix of loans, guarantees, and grants intended to incentivise investment in new processes that bring about a social impact whilst improving agricultural practices and crop yields.
+The fund provides a mix of loans, guarantees, and grants intended to incentivise investment in new processes that make a difference to communities while improving agricultural practices and crop yields.

-One of the first suppliers to receive support from the Enhancing Livelihoods Fund was Marcatus QED, which used this investment alongside its own funding to research and develop a gender-inclusive responsible farming curriculum designed to help double the yield in its Indian gherkin supply chain within three years.
+One of the first suppliers to receive support from the Enhancing Livelihoods Fund was Marcatus QED.
+It used this investment alongside its own funding to research and develop a gender-inclusive responsible farming curriculum designed to help double the yield in its Indian gherkin supply chain within three years.